vinodkumarhs1962/skinspire_V2/Project_docs/User Authorization/User_management_approach.md

 Conclusion
 This comprehensive approach to implementing user management builds upon your existing authentication and security infrastructure.
-By following this implementation plan, you'll create a robust, secure, and user-friendly system that handles all aspects of user management in your SkinSpire Clinic Management System.
+By following this implementation plan, you'll create a robust, secure, and user-friendly system that handles all aspects of user management in your Skinspire Clinic Management System.
 The modular approach ensures that you can implement these features incrementally while maintaining the high security standards that your current implementation already demonstrates.
 Each component (API, templates, route handlers) is cleanly separated, making the system easier to maintain and extend in the future.